fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/MEGATaskIntegrationI2C/Readme.md

 This includes both KeyboardManager and LiquidCrystalIO which take care of a lot of the housekeeping.

 This version is adding the I2C connection needed to work with PJON.

+The combination is not working.

+I thought this was because I had used different pins from the Arduino MEGA for the I2C connection.

+I now think that this was not the case as the pins are connected together on the MEGA and are valid alternatives.

+Instead I think this is a question of software.
+I cannot do both at the same time without risk of locking.

+I have to look carefully at the software options.

 I am finding that I have to link the two I2C connections from the same pins on the controller.